AeN-R-Workshop/7-GitHub/README.md

 **Part 1: Working on your own repository**

+In part 1, we will get familiar with some basic commands on GitHub.
+Below is a common workflow that you might adopt if you are working on a repository by yourself - although the workflow in part 2 can also be used when working on one person repositories too!

   1. Create your own repository (the green button that says 'New' on the organisation home page).
 Make it public, and select the options to include a README and license file (GNU Public License v3.0).
 The optional description will populate the README.md file.

   2. Working locally now, open your Git Bash terminal.
 Linux users can open their regular terminal.
 Navigate to where you want to work.
 Some useful bash commands for those unfamiliar with working in a terminal.